Web Hosting shopping guide: Features, prices, and more

 Web Hosting goes by a few different names

-You might have a range of tabs open with names like Web Hosting, Shared Web Hosting, cPanel Hosting, or Linux Web Hosting.
+When you're deep into comparing web hosts you can end up with a lot of browser tabs open.
+The product names on those tabs could be Web Hosting, Shared Web Hosting, cPanel Hosting, or Linux Web Hosting.
 These all refer to the same thing.

 • It's web hosting because it makes it possible for your website to appear online.

-• It's shared hosting because a lot of customers like you all have your sites stored on a single server (with technical "walls" between them).
+• It's shared hosting because a lot of websites are stored on a single server (with technical "walls" between them).

 • It's cPanel hosting because that's the system that you use to manage your hosting.